Hereditary Breast Cancer

 • Increased surveillance for ovarian cancer

-• Increased surveillance for other cancers
+• Increased surveillance for other cancer

 • Risk-reducing medications